VTool-R1/VTool-R1/README.md

 ## Model Use and Evaluation

 We provide 3B, 7B, and 32B model weights on ChartQA and TableQA datasets from ReFocus.
-Download them from [Hugging Face](https://huggingface.co/VTOOL).
+Download them from [Hugging Face].

 Evaluation scripts are in the eval folder.
 For evaluation, we use ChatGPT from OpenAI as the judge.
 Please configure your own API keys.